People have described Michaela as, "Authentically kind, intentional and capable of creating a safe space for counselling."

 As a Psychologist, I balance person-centred and goal-oriented therapy.
 That means that you are in the driver's seat of therapy and I am your navigator.
 You choose the destination and I help you get there, with your goals as our map.

-I incorporate aspects of CBT, DBT and mindfulness, strengths-based counselling, and motivational interviewing.
-I also teach grounding skills and utilise Prolonged Exposure Therapy for trauma and anxiety.
+I incorporate aspects of CBT (Cognitive Behaviour Therapy), DBT (Dialectical Behaviour Therapy) and mindfulness, strengths-based counselling, and motivational interviewing.
+I also also teach grounding skills and utilise exposure and ART (Accelerated Resolution Therapy) to help treat trauma and anxiety.

-Facing anxiety, trauma and post-traumatic stress, making changes in substance use and addiction, building boundaries and communication, understanding emotions, getting to the root of depression, emotion regulation, mindfulness skills, achieving work life balance, self-care strategies, insomnia management, and processing life transitions, grief, loss, and existential concerns.
+Facing anxiety, trauma and post-traumatic stress, understanding and creating boundaries and better communication, understanding emotions, getting to the root of depression, emotion regulation, mindfulness skills, achieving work life balance, self-care strategies, insomnia management, and processing life transitions, grief, loss, and existential concerns.

 I believe that we need to acknowledge and honour our inner thoughts, feelings, and experiences so that we can grow towards our goals, dreams, and desires.